Pasta, pizza, and Pinocchio: Answers to Questions about

 In most Italian cities, the trash is picked up every day, and the

 streets are swept once a week.
-Many Italian women wear a soft type of house slipper as they
+Many Italian women wear a soft house slipper as they

 work around the home.
 The sole of the slipper keeps the dirt picked up off the floor and helps